How do Christians “Stand-up and Fight for What’s Right”?

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus– Philippians 4:6-7 NIV

-May the Lord show us mercy we haven’t earned.
+May the good Lord show us mercy we haven’t earned.

 To my chagrin, the weightiness of this election season has had me feeling anxious and navel gaze-y (Matthew 6:25-34).
 It is not an overstatement to say this is the most critically important election since Lincoln versus McClellan in 1864.
 Like that election, this election will determine the direction of our nation and what kind of people we will be (Matthew 6:43).
 Will we remain a stanchly capitalist country or will we dive headlong into socialism?
 Will we be a people who value life at every stage or will we continue down a trajectory of moral ambiguity and Moloch worship?
 Will we be a people who value order and justice or will we devolve into further violence and chaos?
 Will we bow to “science” or follow the God who created science?
 Will we seek racial harmony?
 Or will we continue to splinter off into tribalism and continue to embrace identity politics?